borealbirds/WildTrax-dataHarmonization/template/README.md

-WildTrax upload is a 3 steps process.
+WildTrax upload is a 3 step process.